On the estimation of extreme directional multivariate quantiles: Introduction

 Both scenarios, \textit{in-sample} and \textit{out-sample}, have been widely studied in the univariate setting and recently the literature has focused on the extension to the multivariate context.
 Some relevant references in this area can be grouped into three categories as follows.
-Firstly, estimation under optimization processes; for instance, those proposals with estimation methods based on optimization over linear quantile regression (see, e.g., \cite{chaudhuri,hapasi,mukhopadhyay,mizera,girard}).
-In this case, an example of the \textit{in-sample} framework is given by \cite{chaudhuri} for his notion of geometric quantiles.
-Recently \cite{girard} has also proposed an \textit{out-sample} estimation method for these geometric quantiles.
-Another recent \textit{out-sample} inferential procedure can be found in \cite{Kuk}.
-The latter parametric approach adjusts quantile curves via the composition rather than the addition of functions.
-However parametric models are difficult to estimate in most of the cases.
+Firstly, estimation under optimization processes, for instance, based on optimization over linear quantile regression (see, e.g., \cite{chaudhuri,hapasi,mukhopadhyay,mizera,girard}).
+In this case, an example of the \textit{in-sample} framework is given by \cite{chaudhuri} for geometric quantiles. \cite{girard} also proposed an \textit{out-sample} estimation method for geometric quantiles.

 A second category contains methods determining level curves of joint density functions in such a way that the set of points outside those contours has a probability equal to a given level $\alpha$.
 These methods easily describe inner and outer regions at the given level and inherently cover the infinite set of directions through those contours (e.g., \cite{cedh,edhk}).
 The estimators proposed in this category have been developed mainly for the \textit{out-sample} framework.
 For instance, \cite{cedh} provided estimation of bivariate contour levels for some joint densities with elliptical and non-elliptical distributions, considering cases with asymptotic dependence and asymptotic independence.
 Other methodologies in this category are based on the trimming through depth functions. \cite{serfling2} described \textit{in-sample} methods considering different depth functions and \cite{yihe} presented an \textit{out-sample} contour estimation based on the Tukey depth.